“The first wealth is health” – Ralph Waldo Emerson

 Go for a run, join Zumba classes, or break the sandbags with some kickboxing.
 Whatever you do, try and make SOME time for exercise, no matter if it’s at home, in a park or at the gym.
 If not for the ‘zero’ figure or the ‘six pack’, do it for the hormones named serotonin, dopamine, and oxytocin that keep you motivated, in a good mood and put you to bed for a good night’s sleep.
 Not to mention, the more regular you are with your exercise, the longer you will live!

 Well, it was only a matter of time before water made it to this list.
 This one has fairly simple reasoning – 60% of our bodies are made of water.
 Water is the carrier of all essential supplies to our muscles and vital organs and helps in eliminating waste from our bodies.
 If the water levels drop, it’s basically just chaos inside our systems.
 The number of things that can go wrong over a period of consistent dehydration, well that will need a separate article altogether!
-It’s simple – drink 4-5 liters of water a day, and you’ll be happy.
+It’s simple – drink 4-5 liters of water in designer drinking glasses a day, and you’ll be happy.

 We are often left believing that a healthy lifestyle is complex and hard to master.
 It’s only when you actually start executing it, you realise that it doesn’t require anything but your commitment.
 Sure, even that sounds like a lot.
 But if you commit to a successful career and meaningful relationships, then shouldn’t your own well-being be the first on that list too?